-- BIT with Italy: where amicable discussions fail, the next step is: - dispute resolution by the judicial courts of the host state; - ad hoc arbitration under the UNCITRAL Arbitration Rules; or - institutional arbitration before ICSID and under the ICSID Convention, provided both Angola and Italy are parties to this Convention (this option is not applicable given that Angola is not a party to the ICSID Convention); - BIT with Cape Verde: failing resolution through amicable discussions: - ad hoc arbitration; or - institutional arbitration before ICSID and under the ICSID Convention, provided both Angola and Cape Verde are parties to this Convention (also not applicable given that Angola is not a party to the ICSID Convention); - BIT with Germany: failing resolution through amicable discussions: - dispute resolution by the judicial courts of the host state; - ad hoc arbitration under the UNCITRAL Arbitration Rules; - institutional arbitration before ICSID and under the ICSID Convention, provided both Angola and Germany are parties to this Convention (again not applicable given that Angola is not a party to the ICSID Convention); or - institutional arbitration before ICSID and under the ICSID Additional Facility Rules, provided at least one of the states (Angola or Germany) is a party to the ICSID Convention (this option applies because Germany is a party to the ICSID Convention); - BIT with Russia: failing resolution through amicable discussions: - dispute resolution by the judicial courts of the host state, - ad hoc arbitration under the UNCITRAL Arbitration Rules, unless the parties choose other rules; - institutional arbitration before ICSID and under the ICSID Convention, provided both Angola and Russia are parties to this Convention (not applicable as Angola is not a party to the ICSID Convention); or - institutional arbitration before ICSID and under the ICSID Additional Facility Rules, if both Angola and Russia or at least one of these states are not a party to the ICSID Convention; - BIT with Portugal: failing resolution through amicable discussions:

-- dispute resolution by the judicial courts of the host state; - ad hoc arbitration under the UNCITRAL Arbitration Rules; - institutional arbitration before ICSID and under the ICSID Convention; - if one of the states (Angola or Portugal) is not a party to the ICSID Convention (which is the case of Angola), institutional arbitration before ICSID and under the ICSID Additional Facility Rules; or - any other institutional arbitration or ad hoc arbitration under any other arbitration rules.
+- institutional arbitration before ICSID and under the ICSID Convention, provided both Angola and Cape Verde are parties to this Convention. - BIT with Germany failing resolution through amicable discussions: - dispute resolution by the judicial courts of the host state; - ad hoc arbitration under the UNCITRAL Arbitration Rules; - institutional arbitration before ICSID and under the ICSID Convention, provided both Angola and Germany are parties to this Convention; or - institutional arbitration before ICSID and under the ICSID Additional Facility Rules, provided at least one of the states (Angola or Germany) is a party to the ICSID Convention. - BIT with Russia failing resolution through amicable discussions: - dispute resolution by the judicial courts of the host state; - ad hoc arbitration under the UNCITRAL Arbitration Rules, unless the parties choose other rules; - institutional arbitration before ICSID and under the ICSID Convention, provided both Angola and Russia are parties to this Convention; or - institutional arbitration before ICSID and under the ICSID Additional Facility Rules, if both Angola and Russia or at least one of these states are not a party to the ICSID Convention. - • BIT with Portugal failing resolution through amicable discussions: - dispute resolution by the judicial courts of the host state; - ad hoc arbitration under the UNCITRAL Arbitration Rules; - institutional arbitration before ICSID and under the ICSID Convention; - if one of the states is not a party to the ICSID Convention, institutional arbitration before ICSID and under the ICSID Additional Facility Rules; or - any other institutional arbitration or ad hoc arbitration under any other arbitration rules.